 She remained there, mouth still open.

+She stood slowly.
 “Did I always say it that way?” she asked, touching her throat.

 The paper stayed blank.

-Once, she looked at me and waited for me to introduce myself.
+She looked at me and waited for me to introduce myself.

-No one asked what that meant.
+No one asked what that choosing would look like.

 Crossing the River Without a Name